 Hattake Shoin (A 400-year-old property)

 The hand-painted sliding doors at Hattake Shoin

 Finally, we arrive at the wine-tasting.
-The two best places to taste wines are the Mars Winery and the Monde Winery.
+The two best places to taste wines are Mars Winery and Monde Winery.
 Each winery offers year-round tours and wine-tasting.
 In addition, don’t forget that you can taste many wines at Isawaonsen Station.
 My favourite wine at the station was the Prestige Rouge (2013) from Château Mars (I always prefer full-bodied/ dry/ red wines).
 At Mars Winery, my favourites were the Koshu Karakuchi (Dry) and the Misaka Muscat Bailey A.

 The tasting room at Mars Winery